In AODocs, permissions are applied at the document level:

 - The specific permissions that are defined on this document are applied.

 AODocs combines the three rules above to compute the final set of permissions of each document.

-As a general best practice, we recommend to set the document security by relying on the inherited permissions rather than using document specific permissions.
+As general best practice, we recommend you to set the document security by relying on the inherited permissions rather than using document specific permissions.

 Inherited permissions are powerful to globally set the access rights of a large number of documents with a small number of high-level settings.

-AODocs provides three different ways to apply inherited permissions to documents:
+AODocs provides three ways to apply inherited permissions to documents:

 - Document class permissions: a single set of permissions for all the documents of a document class.